Miccighel/MichaelSoprano/content/home/academic_activity.md

   - 15th Italian Research Conference On Digital Libraries (IRCDL 2019), Pisa.

 - **Mentoring**:
-  - I co-supervised the thesis of 1 Master (MSC), 8 Bachelor (BSC) Students, and various students advanced projects and seminars
+  - Co-supervision of the thesis of 1 Master (MSC), 8 Bachelor (BSC) Students, and various students advanced projects and seminars

 - **Affiliations**: